KrAsH-CoD3/WhatsApp-Status-Checker/README.md

       - Create a Virtual Environment using `py -m venv .venv`
       - Activate your virtual environment using `.venv\Scripts\activate`
-      - Install dependencies using `pip install git+https://github.com/KrAsH-CoD3/WhatsApp-Status-Checker.git`
+      - Install dependencies using `pip install whatsapp-status-checker`
     </details>

   ## Usage